frcode/python-ibmdb-wiki/APIs.md

 **Parameters**

-* connection - A valid database connection resource as returned from ibm_db.connect() or ibm_db.pconnect()
+* connection - A valid IBM_DBConnection
 * qualifier - A qualifier for DB2 databases running on OS/390 or z/OS servers.
 For other databases, pass `None` or an empty string.
 * schema - The schema which contains the tables.
 If schema is `None`, the current schema for the connection is used instead.
 * table-name - The name of the table.

 **Return Values**

-Returns a statement resource with a result set containing the following columns:
+Returns an IBM_DBStatement with a result set containing the following columns:
 * TABLE_CAT - Name of the catalog for the table containing the primary key.
-* The value is `None` if this table does not have catalogs.
+The value is `None` if this table does not have catalogs.
 * TABLE_SCHEM - Name of the schema for the table containing the primary key.
 * TABLE_NAME - Name of the table containing the primary key.
 * COLUMN_NAME - Name of the column containing the primary key.